center-for-threat-informed-defense/attack-workbench-frontend/docs/collections.md

 # Collections
 A _collection_ is a set of related ATT&CK objects; collections may be used represent specific releases of a dataset such as "Enterprise ATT&CK v7.2", or any other set of objects one may want to share with someone else.

+Collections are meant to be shared.
+Collections can be shared as STIX bundles, uploaded to the internet, sent through email, or hosted on a [TAXII server](https://oasis-open.github.io/cti-documentation/taxii/intro.html).

+Data providers may opt to describe their published collections through a _collection index_ (described below), a data structure designed to provide a machine-readable listing of collections.

+Typically collections are not modified after they are published.
+Subsequent releases of a dataset such as "Enterprise ATT&CK" would be represented by an entirely new collection; the continuity between releases is conveyed by the _collection index_ object detailed below.

+## Collection Properties
 Collections are represented in STIX using the `x-mitre-collection` type, described below.
-Collections and their contents may be held within STIX bundles or TAXII collections.

-## Collection Properties
+This collection defining object should typically be provided alongside the contents of the collection within a STIX bundle or TAXII collection.

 | Property Name | Data Type | Details |
 |:--------------|:----------|:--------|
 | **type** (required) | `string` | The type property identifies the type of object.
 The value of this property MUST be `x-mitre-collection` |